Emborough

-Emborough is a village and civil parish 5 mi north of Shepton Mallet, and 5 mi north east of Wells, in the Mendip district of Somerset, England.
+Emborough is a village and civil parish 5 mi north of Shepton Mallet, and 5 mi north east of Wells, in the county of Somerset, England.
 It adjoins the parish of Ston Easton.
 It is situated on the B3139 between Radstock and Wells, just off the A37 road.

 History

 The name Emborough means smooth hill.

 The parish was part of the hundred of Chewton.

 The parish includes two manor houses occupied by the Hippisley or Hippisley Coxe families since Elizabethan times.
 They bought the manor in 1570.
 The current Manor Farmhouse is medieval in origin, with some early 17th century alteration, and further work in the 19th century.